Orrin Hatch ends 4-decade Senate run as unique GOP voice

 In recent years, the 84-year-old helped pass a federal tax overhaul, pushed for Trump’s divisive decision to downsize two national monuments in Utah and called for a return to an era of political civility.

-Hatch, who did not agree to an interview with The Associated Press after several requests over the last month, was a fresh-faced trial lawyer from the tiny Utah community of Pittsburg when he narrowly upset Democratic Sen. Frank Moss in 1976.
+Hatch, who did not agree to an interview with The Associated Press after several requests over the last month, was a fresh-faced trial lawyer from Pittsburgh when he narrowly upset Democratic Sen. Frank Moss in 1976.

 He was a newcomer who appealed to the right wing of the Republican Party, University of Utah political science professor Tim Chambless said.
 His candidacy got a boost from an endorsement by another conservative rising star, Ronald Reagan.

-Note: This story has been corrected to say that retired Sen. Orrin Hatch is from the Pennsylvania city of Pittsburgh.